Our Practices

 We work with a nutritionist year-round to make sure our sheep have the diet they need for optimal health.
 It is unusual for a farm as small as ours to have the ability to work with a nutritionist.
 We are very grateful for the opportunity and have learned so much about sheep nutrition from her.

 Our work with the nutritionist is on-going as the diet for the sheep changes throughout the year.
 Different factors such as cold weather or having a lamb impact the ewe’s nutritional needs.
 We have learned from the nutritionist and from our own experience that it is not possible to keep the sheep in good health on a completely grass-fed diet here in Northwestern Ontario.
-So, in addition to grass in the summer and hay year-round, we provide sheep feed (pellets) and barley as per the nutritionist’s directions.
+So, in addition to grass in the summer and hay year-round, we provide a custom feed ration formulated by our nutritionist's feed company.
 We also give the sheep free access to salt licks and mineral powders.

 No Preventative Antibiotics